Passenger rail transport in China: Commuter Train

-The commuter train is usually runs for railway staff to commute or consult their doctor, but also takes their children to school and brings them back in some areas.
+The commuter train usually runs for railway staff to commute or consult their doctor, but also takes their children to school and brings them back in some areas.
 Generally tickets for such a kind of train are not available for passengers.
 Route identifiers for commuter trains are 4 digits with a range of 7601–8998.

 Temporary Train

-The "L" trains are temporary — they are not listed in the official train schedule, but are added when necessary.
-Many of these trains only operate at peak passenger travel season such as during the spring festival travel season.
+The "L" trains are temporary—they are not listed in the official train schedule but are added when necessary.
+Many of these trains only operate at peak passenger travel season, such as during the spring festival travel season.
 In addition, many new train services are originally added as L-series before train schedules are readjusted and later become regular services.
 L1–L6998 are used for the temporary trains that run in more than one railway bureau, while L7001–L9998 will be used for the trains that run in only one railway bureau.
-Recently the type was merged into other types for more kinds of temporary services (e.g. Temporary Limited Express).
+Recently the type was merged into other types for more kinds of temporary services (e.g Temporary Limited Express).